 The discount rates are based on market yields on risk free securities applicable to the currency at the balance date, varies according to payment date and includes an allowance for the illiquidity premium.
 The liabilities are primarily denominated in AUD and NZD, and for these currencies the discount rates are based on Australian and New Zealand Government securities respectively.
+This considers the characteristics of the cash flows and the liquidity characteristics of the reinsurance contracts.

-Mean term
+Gross Mean term

-The mean term represents the duration of the undiscounted cash flows and provides an indication of the time for the LIC and LRC to be fully paid, i.e. whether the liabilities are long or short tailed, shown in the following table.
+The gross mean term represents the duration of the gross undiscounted cash flows and provides an indication of the time for the LIC and LRC to be fully paid, i.e. whether the liabilities are long or short tailed, shown in the following table.

-2023 2022
+2024 2023

-LIC 3.04 3.19
+LIC 2.69 3.04

-LRC 2.02 N/A
+LRC 1.76 2.02

-^{} Mean term calculated on non-premium cash flows only, i.e. claims, non-distinct investment components, risk adjustment and expenses.
+Mean term calculated on non-premium cash flows only, i.e. claims, non-distinct investment components, risk adjustment and expenses.